Mongolia

 There ain't such animal - Gobi Desert, 1965

-Our work in the Gobi Desert of Mongolia is grounded in a long-lasting partnership with the Institute of Paleontology and Geology of the Mongolian Academy of Sciences.
-In 2023, we signed a 5-year long agreement to promote the Nemegt Educational Expeditions project aiming to promote geological, paleontological, and cartographic researches primarily in the Ômnôgov province of Mongolia.
+Our work in the Gobi is based on a long-standing collaboration with the Institute of Palaeontology and Geology of the Mongolian Academy of Sciences.
+In 2023 we signed a five-year agreement to develop the Nemegt Educational Expeditions project, which promotes geological, palaeontological and mapping research in the Ömnögovi province, with a strong training component for Mongolian and international students and early-career researchers.

 • Tarbosaurus in UlaanBaatar